Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-Our main objective in the remainder of this paper is to show that the admissible diagrams form a basis for $\D_n$.
+\begin{section}{A basis for $\D_{n}$} Our main objective in the remainder of this paper is to show that the admissible diagrams form a basis for $\D_n$.
 Before proceeding, we wish to outline our method of attack.
+We will show the following: